Dread (film): Plot

-Soon after, Quaid sets up video footage of Abby stripping naked in front of Stephen on every TV on campus, showing her naked and covered in birthmarks along with video of him smearing his "normal" portrait of her in dark paint.
+Soon after, Quaid sets up video footage of Abby stripping naked in front of Stephen on every TV on campus, showing her naked and covered in birthmarks, along with video of him smearing his "normal" portrait of her in dark paint.
 Humiliated, Abby fills her bathtub with bleach and starts scrubbing off her skin with steel wool.
 Stephen finds her naked and bleeding and gets her to the hospital.
 Simultaneously, Quaid has lured Joshua back to the house and knocked him out, affixing a homemade device to Joshua's head meant to impair his hearing.
-Upon awakening, Joshua admits that he is scared and asks to be released, to which Quaid replies by mocking Joshua and the device, removing it and walking away.
+Upon awakening, Joshua admits he is scared and asks to be released; Quaid replies by mocking Joshua and the device, then removes it and walks away.
 Rather than releasing Joshua, Quaid returns with a gun and fires it next to each of Joshua's ears, rendering him deaf once again.
 Quaid taunts Joshua as he writhes and leaves him outside a hospital.
 It is revealed to be the same hospital Abby is in, and Joshua sees Stephen walking down the hall.
-Stephen, enraged by Abby's misery and blaming Quaid, takes down a fire axe and leaves, unknowingly followed by Joshua, who is assuming that Stephen and Quaid are still working together.
+Stephen, enraged by Abby's misery and blaming Quaid, takes down a fire axe and leaves, unknowingly followed by Joshua, who assumes Stephen and Quaid are still working together.

 Once at the house, Stephen chases Quaid into a bedroom and hacks at the door when Quaid shuts him out.
 Quaid emerges with his gun, forcing Stephen to the ground before knocking him out.
 Stephen awakens tied to a chair, and Quaid forces him to watch tapes he has made of Cheryl.
 Quaid has abducted her and locked her in a room with a slightly salted, well-cooked steak on a plate.
 The tapes show her rapid mental and physical decline.
 After about a week, she finally eats the entire piece of rotten beef.
 Quaid claims to have released her immediately after and says he is unaware of her whereabouts.

 When the two men hear movement elsewhere in the house, Stephen is left alone and manages to break free.
-He gets a knife and creeps up behind Quaid, but Quaid realises he is there and prepares to shoot him.
+He gets a knife and creeps up behind Quaid, but Quaid realizes he is there and prepares to shoot him.
 Joshua, having picked up the discarded axe, runs between the two of them and fatally wounds Stephen.
 Quaid shoots and kills Joshua, hallucinating him to be his parents' murderer, and watches Stephen as he slowly dies from the axe wound.
 He then drags the body to a room in the basement where Cheryl is being kept.
 He throws Stephen's body in along with a switchblade and says, "Let's see how hungry you have to be to get through that."
-He leaves her crying with Stephen's dead body and only a matter of time before she starts eating his flesh from hunger.
+He leaves her crying with Stephen's dead body, and only a matter of time before she starts eating his flesh from hunger.